Skip to main content

 Find it at: https://www.holkham.co.uk/visit/things-to-do/eat-stay-shop/places-to-eat/wells-beach-cafe/

 By the very nature of their position, most beach cafes can boast an idyllic location, none more so than The Beach Café at Wells-next-the-Sea in Norfolk.
-As well as the sea views, it is backed by fragrant pinewoods within a few metres of the beach.
+Along with the sea views, it is backed by fragrant pinewoods within a few metres of the beach.
 The café was completely refurbished in 2011.
-It makes good use of local produce in its menus which range from tasty snacks to light meals, as well as a healthy choice of ice creams.
+It makes good use of local produce in its menus, which range from tasty snacks to light meals, and offers a healthy choice of ice creams.
 You can dine on the terrace in the summer or just picnic on the beach (children are given free buckets!).
-While visiting, customers can top up on any beach goods necessary for a day on the sands and in the sea.
+While visiting, customers can pick up any beach goods necessary for a day on the sands and in the sea.

 Another happy customer at the Wash n Wag Dog Wash at the Wells Beach Cafe